angularconsulting/rx-service/README.md

 # 🔥 RxService

-Simple RxJS BehaviorSubject wrapper that simplifies component communication in your applications.
+Simple RxJS BehaviorSubject wrapper that simplifies component communication in your applications 🚀

 ## 👨‍💻 Example